Blog Article & Copyright by Lukas Hillesheim

 The following example shows an iteration over the members of [hCustomer].
-As an affect of the underlying attribute relationships, each CurrentMember of each involved hierarchy is modified.
-The iteration on [hCustomer] regards all members on each level including the top level.
+As an affect of the underlying attribute relationships, each CurrentMember of each participating hierarchy is modified.
+The iteration on [hCustomer] regards all members of the hierarchy on their respective levels including the top level.
 For members at the "Customer" level, the grids shows a complete "information" according to [City], [Region] and [Country].
 The members of this level such as [Karen] are located on the left side of the "leftmost" relationship.
 Transitivity reaches all hierarchies and their right-hand CurrentMembers.
 For members of the "City" level such as [Prague] there is an incomplete "information"; [Customer].CurrentMember is set to [ALL].
 This is because [City] is on the right side of the relationship and [Customer] is on the left.
-However, modifying a CurrentMember in order to retrieve a specific member only works from left to right.

 From a user´s point of view, the question of whether a particular tuple "exists" can be defined in two ways:

 Here are two examples.
 The first example crossjoins [Region] and [Year].
 Because both hierarchies are in different dimensions, AutoExist cannot impose a restriction.

 In the second example, a CrossJoin is performed between [Region] and [City].
 In this case, AutoExist has a restrictive effect.